sven42xyz/dynamic_job_processor/README.md

-# 🌊 Wavely – Polling, smarter than ever.
+# 🌊 Wavely – Polling the wavy way

 **Smooth.
 Resilient.
 And incredibly smart.**
 Wavely is a Go-based, lightweight job runner for anyone who wants to query external systems respectfully.